solarwinds/solarwinds-apm-ruby/test/README.md

 (Don't worry about segfaults, some background job may have been running)

-Oboe gets installed automatically when using either `bundle exec rake docker_test`, `run_tests.sh`, or the gem from packagecloud or rubygems.
+Oboe gets installed automatically when using either `bundle exec rake docker_test`, `run_tests.sh`, or the gem from github package or rubygems.

 ## Defining components of a test run
 A single test run is defined by: